Gavin-Bowers/ILC-2023/Lotto Final Project Notes.md

 }
 ```

 This function takes a pointer to the string which is taken from the text input box in the app.
 It makes a copy of the string on the heap, and uses that copy to find the value of the string as a number.
-It makes a copy of the number in int_2.
-This is one of the things that doesn't make sense. int_2 gets passed to a function which rearranges the bytes in it, but the return value isn't used.
-What's the point.
+It makes a copy of the number in `int_2`, which gets passed to a function that rearranges the bytes in it.
+However, `int_2`is never used or returned.
+I was baffled by this.

-The second thing is that extraout_ECX and EDX are passed to FUN_00407a0 without being initialized, and furthermore, they aren't even used in the function they're passed to.
+Additionally, `extraout_ECX` and `extraout_EDX` are passed to `FUN_00407a0` without being initialized, and furthermore, they aren't even used in the function they're passed to.
+This is the function in question:

 ```C
 undefined8 __fastcall FUN_004076a0(undefined4 param_1,undefined4 param_2,LPVOID param_3)